-Sales of the Company's wellness product line have been impacted by the COVID-19 crisis and the followon of store closures and economic instability.
-As a result, the Company has delayed the launch of the new Kuida® product lines and significantly limited marketing efforts in the US and UK.
-The focus on marketing and sales globally will be through digital strategy and on-line platforms.
-In the meantime, the Company continues to uncover new distribution networks globally for launch of the wellness product line once stores re-open while looking to alternative distribution methods, such as direct sales.
+Sales of the Company's wellness product line have been impacted by the COVID-19 crisis and the follow-on of store closures and economic instability.
+As a result, the Company delayed the launch of the new Kuida® product lines and significantly limited marketing efforts in the US and UK.
+The focus on marketing and sales globally will be through digital strategy and on-line platforms in a few specific markets - Spain, UK, USA and Hong Kong.
+The Company will continue to focus on direct sales through its on-line store and work with its new distribution networks to launch the wellness product lines on retailer on-line platforms and with stores as they re-open.